To Pastures New

 Czech WB by Radegast (han) out of Matika (han) by Faraday

-Neddy has been a superstar for me, it has helped that he belonged to my mother so she has been covering some of his costs which has allowed me to keep him a bit longer before having to part with him.
-Neddy himself has been amazing in giving me the courage to jump bigger fences with confidence.
+Rubin or Neddy as I liked to call him was a superstar for me, it helped that he belonged to my mother so she covered some of his costs allowing me to keep him a bit longer before I had to part with him.
+Neddy himself was amazing in giving me the courage to jump bigger fences with confidence.
 There is no limit to Neddy's scope over a fence, indeed he only gets into jumping mode at a metre before which he is convinced they are trot poles.
 Added to his scope he has a wonderful brain and the kindest most genuine character you could ever wish for.
 I have made ghastly xc errors and frozen in terror during the showjumping but that is when Neddy comes in to his own.
 Poor chap he could have done a far better job without me!
 That said Neddy finished 2010 with 3BE pts from only 2 novice runs;5th Gt Tew and 7th Longleat.He also completed 2 CIC* in France at Le Haras du Pins and Pompadour finishing his career with me on a super cv without a xc jump fault!
 The only blip being at Mount Ballan when I managed to get us eliminated in the dressage for forgetting the test 3 times, but that's a whole other story.

 His whole history with me in photos is here;